Helios Voting: Characteristic

 Helios allows registered users to create elections.
 Each account requires an email address, name, and a password.
 The registered user can then create an election by specifying a name and time period.
 The user who created the election is known as the administrator of the election.
 Once an election is created, Helios provides a public key to the administrator.
 The administrator prepares the ballot and creates a voter roll—these can be edited at any time before voting starts.
 The administrator freezes the election when the election is ready for voters to cast ballots.
 When the election is frozen, no changes can be made to the ballot, voter roll, or election time frame.

 Source code

 The front-end browser code is written in both JavaScript and HTML, while the back-end server code is written in Python.
 The Ballot Preparation System (BPS) guides voters through the ballot and records their choices.
 The process to create the ballot and process the votes is based on Benaloh's Simple Verifiable Voting Protocol.

 Both frontend and backend are free software.
-The backend is released under the Apache 2.0 license. while the frontend is released under the GNU GPL v3+.
+The backend is released under the Apache 2.0 license.
+The frontend is released under the GNU GPL v3+.